dapangmao/Blog/Deploy a minimal Spark cluster/post.md

 # 10.1.2.3 is the internal IP address of the master
 fab -H 10.1.2.3 deploy_spark
 ```
-The post above is at [Github](https://github.com/dapangmao/Blog/tree/master/Deploy%20a%20minimal%20Spark%20cluster)
+The post above is available at [Github](https://github.com/dapangmao/Blog/tree/master/Deploy%20a%20minimal%20Spark%20cluster)